frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 Congratulations on completing Stage 1B!
 Keep up the good work!

-Here is a quick summary of what you have achieved in 1B:
+Here is a quick summary of what you have achieved in stage 1B:

 * Learned the basics of bearings, shafts, gears, chain and sprockets, and belt and pulleys
 * Learned how to model power transmissions